benjaminjack/benjaminjack.github.io/_drafts/python-cpp-tests.md

     return m.ptr();
 }
 ```
-We've now defined two functions in C++, `add` and `subtract`, and written the code to wrap them in a python module called `python_cpp_example`.
+We've now defined two functions in C++, `add` and `subtract`, and written the code to wrap them in a Python module called `python_cpp_example`.
 Your directory structure should now look something like this:

 ```bash
 python_cpp_example/